Editorial Policies

 Screening for Plagiarism

-JELITA: Journal of Education Language Innovation and Applied Linguistics has a Turnitin tolerance for plagiarism and unethical publication practices.
+Journal of Education Language Innovation and Applied Linguistics or we call it JELITA has a Turnitin tolerance for plagiarism and unethical publication practices.
 Authors must guarantee that their article meets the highest standards, that attributions and citations are correct, and that the paper is unique.
 Each manuscript that is submitted to the journal is checked for plagiarism.
+The journal uses Turnitin into measure similarity levels, with a maximum similarity percentage of 30%, and the author will be well-informed about the results of similarity checks.
+All papers with plagiarism detections are immediately rejected.

-JELITA: Journal of Education Language Innovation and Applied Linguistics values academic integrity, and the editors reserve the right to revoke acceptance of an article that violates any of the plagiarism standards listed above.
+JELITA values academic integrity, and the editors reserve the right to revoke acceptance of an article that violates any of the plagiarism standards listed above.